arkency/posts/posts/2015-10-14-run-it-in-background-job-after-commit.md

 triggered when the transaction is commited.
 However, I didn't want to couple enqueuing with an existing ActiveRecord class.
-I think that **integrations with such 3rd party systems as for example background queues are more the responsibility of Service Objects** rather then ActiveRecord models.
+I think that **integrations with such 3rd party systems as for example background queues are more the responsibility of Service Objects** rather than ActiveRecord models.
 And I didn't want to introduce a new AR class just for the sake of using `after_commit` callback. **I wanted the callback without ActiveRecord class**.